 Soldier, get down on your knees and shoot!

 This also applies to interior staging shots: for instance when you’re selling your house, or considering listing a property on Airbnb.
-One of the tricks of the trade real estate agents use is to take interior photos from waist-level.
+One of the tricks of the trade that real estate agents use is to take interior photos from the waist-level.
 This makes the room seem more spacious and inviting.
 If you scan through the photos in this post, you’ll be able to tell how this 6-footer was careful to get low on most takes.

 The best times of day to take a photograph are dawn and dusk (basically, when it’s twilight).
 During these brief windows, you have an attractive, soft, red light to work with.
 No harsh shadows.
 Cloudy days are excellent as well for light diffusion and avoiding shadows, but it makes for some pretty harsh blue light effect.
 Besides, we love the sun!